async-rs/async-crawler/README.md

 # Website crawler using async-std and surf

 An simple crawler that crawls websites step by step.
+It is a learning example, so it uses a naive crawling strategy, feel free to optimize!

 ## Credits